Don’t Wait for Disaster: Steps You Can Take to Ensure Fire Safety in the Workplace

 4. Install a robust fire detection and suppression system

 Installing a robust fire detection and suppression system is critical to ensuring fire safety in the workplace.
-A fire alarm and smoke detector serve as the first line of defense in detecting fires and alerting employees to evacuate.
+Smoke and fire alarms serve as the first line of defense in detecting fires and alerting employees to evacuate.
 In addition, the presence of a portable fire extinguisher can provide immediate means of fighting smaller fires and preventing them from escalating.

-Fire suppression and extinguishers must be properly maintained and inspected by certified individuals. to ensure their effectiveness.
+A fire suppression system and extinguishers must be properly maintained and inspected by certified individuals to ensure their effectiveness.
 Regular inspection, testing and maintenance of these systems can help prevent malfunctions and ensure that they’re always in optimal working condition.

 5. Maintain electrical equipment and wiring

-Electrical equipment and wiring are common causes of fires in the workplace.
+Electrical equipment and wiring are common causes of workplace fires.
 Regularly inspect and replace damaged or faulty components, and ensure proper use of electrical equipment.
 Implement a program for routine maintenance and ensure that all electrical equipment is installed and grounded correctly.
 Follow proper procedures for handling electrical equipment, such as de-engergizing machinery before maintenance or repairs.

 6. Control flammable materials

 Proper storage, labeling and disposal of flammable liquids or materials are essential to ensure fire safety.
-These should be stored in designated areas away from potential ignition sources such as heat sources or electrical equipment — and labeled appropriately to prevent confusion and minimize risk.
-Proper disposal procedures should be implemented to ensure they’re disposed of safely and appropriately.
+These items should be stored in designated areas away from potential ignition sources such as heat sources or electrical equipment — and labeled appropriately to prevent confusion and minimize risk.
+Procedures should also be implemented to ensure materials are disposed of safely and appropriately.
 Additionally, training employees on safe handling and use is also crucial.
 Ensure evacuation routes avoid areas where harmful chemicals are stored or used.

 7. Establish and enforce a smoking policy

 The best way to prevent these types of fires is by banning smoking inside your building altogether.
 However, if you have employees who must smoke while they work, you can create designated smoking areas outside.
 Ensure that these areas are well-lit and away from buildings and vehicles.
 Additionally, make sure that employees don’t throw cigarette butts in the trash or on the ground.
-Best practice, do not allow smoking on the premises.
-Encourage employees to use proper extinguish receptacle when finished smoking.
+As a best practice, do not allow smoking on the premises.
+Encourage employees to use proper extinguish receptacles when finished smoking.

 8. Inspect and maintain the building regularly